nehabhargav/BigQuery/Readme.md

 This is a coursera guided  project by Ikechukwu Ogbuchi on BigQuery which actually works on BigData and performs visualizations.
 Here you'll find all the insights about the course along with my learning.

-Important Information:
+BigQuery Autodetects schema and input parameters Important Information:

 (1)  BigQuery is a Google Cloud service uses Google Cloud Platform.
-(2) The data used in this project is CoVID-19 Data in CSV file format.
+BigQuery Autodetects schema and input parameters (2) The data used in this project is CoVID-19 Data in CSV file format.
 It contains 100,000 rows of COVID cases.
 (3) The data set is taken from the website humdata.org (4)Course Outcomes: